Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 There are several types of encryption available for your managed disks, including Azure Disk Encryption (ADE), Server-Side Encryption (SSE) and encryption at host.

-- Azure Disk Encryption helps protect and safeguard your data to meet your organizational security and compliance commitments.
+- **Azure Disk Storage Server-Side Encryption** (also referred to as encryption-at-rest or Azure Storage encryption) is always enabled and automatically encrypts data stored on Azure managed disks (OS and data disks) when persisting on the Storage Clusters.
-- Azure Disk Storage Server-Side Encryption (also referred to as encryption-at-rest or Azure Storage encryption) automatically encrypts data stored on Azure managed disks (OS and data disks) when persisting on the Storage Clusters.
+- **Encryption at host** is a VM option that enhances Azure Disk Storage Server-Side Encryption to ensure that all temp disks and disk caches are encrypted at rest and flow encrypted to the Storage clusters.
+It supports any OS types and images for your VMs.
-- Encryption at host ensures that data stored on the VM host hosting your VM is encrypted at rest and flows encrypted to the Storage clusters.
+- **Azure Disk Encryption** encrypts the OS and data disks of your VMs by using the DM-Crypt feature of Linux or the BitLocker feature of Windows.
+It does not work for custom Linux images.
-- Confidential disk encryption binds disk encryption keys to the virtual machine's TPM and makes the protected disk content accessible only to the VM.
+- **Confidential disk encryption** binds disk encryption keys to the VM's TPM and makes the protected disk content accessible only to the VM.

 **Resources**